SweptShadow/2800_202410_BBY19/README.md

 ## 4. Installation
 Instructions so a new developer can assemble a DEVELOPMENT ENVIRONMENT to contribute, including a list of tools, versions, and configuration instructions:

-* .env file containing mongodb uri and other secrets
+* .env file containing mongodb uri, google api key (production url), session secret hashing key and cloudinary secret (in accordance with notion the information is contained within the submitted file)
 * mongodb used for back end database management
 * socket and cloudinary for chat and image handling respectively
+* set up environment:
+  ->  Unpack the zip folder
+  ->  Create a .env file in root folder and paste the secrets from the submitted file ->  open command line and npm i (should install all dependencies)

 ## 5. Features
 Feature we currently have implemented: